Published: June 13, 2014 • Last updated: October 9, 2019 at 12:20 pm

-Multi offer home purchase situations can be stressful for all involved in the buying process.
-Typically they rear their ugly head in a heated market, when a desirable home in a good neighbourhood is deliberately listed at a lower-than-market-value price.
+Multi-offer situations (bidding wars) typically rear their ugly head in a heated market, when a desirable home in a good neighbourhood is deliberately listed at a lower-than-market-value price.

-This can lead to realtors rushing their buying clients to the house to make a snap decision before the anointed “deadline date” for submitting offers.
+This can lead to realtors rushing their buying clients to the house to make a snap decision before the appointed “deadline date” for submitting offers.

 When things go well for the seller, the result can be a terrific offer, with few, if any conditions, at a price somewhat above the asking price.
 The process is fast, efficient, and works well for the sellers and their realtor.